amountainram/stdresult/README.md

   ) // res is IResult<Data, NativeSyntaxError | ParseError>
 ```

-The last snippet shows how third-party library
-are generally part of the `unsafe` world.
-In the
-case of `zod` a safe counterpart is available:
+The last snippet shows how third-party libraries are generally part of the `unsafe` world.
+In the case of `zod`, a safe counterpart is available:

 ```typescript
 import {Globals, Result, NativeSyntaxError} from 'stdresult'